smoliva/smoliva.blog/content/post/computer-chronicles-revisited-017-alan-shugart-memorex-3680.md

 ### Frank J. Soredello (1937 - 1999)

 There's less public information regarding Frank Sordello, who passed away in 1999.
 According to a [*Washington Post* obituary](https://www.washingtonpost.com/archive/local/1999/06/19/deaths-elsewhere/e99105db-2562-4ad3-a785-e832d37a16a6/), Sordello spent his career as an engineer.
 He held 44 patents--38 of which he had obtained before his *Chronicles* appearance--and like Alan Shugart, he started his career at IBM.
 He left Big Blue to co-found his own disk drive manufacturer, Information Storage Systems, before joining Memorex in the late 1970s as a vice president.

-### The Not-So-Infinite Timescale

-As I discussed in my introduction, this episode really touched on the problem of trying to project when one technology will be replaced by another.
-Alan Shugart took a comically militant approach to defending his company's existing products, shooting down every suggestion that anything might replace it.
-But I do think this was a case of the infinite timescale problem, as Frank Sordello's more nuanced answers to the same questions indicated.

-Keep in mind, Apple shipped the original Macintosh in January 1984 with a 3.5-inch micro-floppy drive.
-That got the ball rolling.
-While 5.25-inch mini-floppy disks did not disappear right away, within roughly five years the 3.5-inch disks had become dominant.
-And of course, by the early 1990s, many personal computer systems were equipped with optical storage in the form of CD-ROM (and later DVD-ROM) drives.
-Alan Shugart may not have been able to predict this timetable sitting from his perch atop Seagate in late 1983, but on the proverbial "infinite timescale," the 5.25-inch floppy disk drive had already peaked and was on track to be replaced by newer technology at some point.

 ## Notes from the Random Access File